-The mounted disk has a gpt partition style.
+The installed disk has gpt partition style.
 What does "GPT disk" mean?
-Error fix options
+Error correction options

-When installing Windows, many users encounter a problem when installing the operating system on this disc is not possible because the selected volume is in the GPT partition style.
-In this article, we will teach you how to get out of this situation in several ways at once, and at the end we will even present a video in which we will show the whole process in as much detail as possible.
+When installing Windows, many users encounter a problem when installing the operating system on this disk is not possible because the selected volume has a GPT partition style.
+In this article, we will teach you how to get out of this situation in several ways at once, and at the end we will even present a video in which we will show the entire process in as much detail as possible.
 Without delay, let's get started.

-MBR (Master Boot Record) is the so-called master boot record.
-The area of memory that occupies the first 512 bytes of any drive.
-It can be traditional HDD, and solid-state storage media SSD.
+MBR (Master Boot Record) is the so-called main boot record.
+An area of memory that occupies the first 512 bytes of any drive.
+It can be traditional hard drive, and solid state storage media SSD.
 The main disadvantage of this technology is the maximum volume (2.2 TB) of supported devices.
 In addition, their number is limited to 4 units.

-GPT (GUID Partition Table) - more advanced and new technology, which is part of the UEFI mode (a full replacement for the BIOS).
-GPT is located at the very beginning of the drive, but unlike an MBR-protected partition, in its second sector.
+GPT (GUID Partition Table) - more advanced and new technology, which is part of the UEFI mode (a full BIOS replacement).
+GPT is located at the very beginning of the drive, but unlike an MBR-protected partition, it is in its second sector.
 The first sector contains the same MBR for compatibility with older PCs.
-This technology not only has no restrictions on the size and number of disks, but also has a number of additional useful functions.
+This technology Not only does it have no restrictions on the size and number of disks, but it also has a number of additional useful functions.

-Some computers and laptops do not support UEFI and GPT, as a result, the operating system "refuses" to install, and we see an error related to the impossibility Windows installation.
+Some computers and laptops do not support working with UEFI and GPT; as a result, the operating system “refuses” to install, and we see an error related to the inability to Windows installations.

 Backing up data

-1. In the window that opens, select the disk management section, click right click mouse on the desired media and select "Properties".
+1. In the window that opens, select the disk management section and click right click mouse over the desired media and select “Properties”.

-1. We switch to the "Volumes" tab and in the place marked with the number "2", we look at the type of boot record.
-In our case, this is just a GUID or GPT.
+1. Switch to the “Volumes” tab and in the place marked with the number “2”, look at the type of boot record.
+In our case, this is just GUID or GPT.

-If you have “MBR” written on this line, then the disk is formatted in the desired format and this is not the problem.
+If this line says “MBR”, then the disk is formatted in the required format and this is not the problem.

 Using the command line

-You can also find out if GPT is used on our drive through command line.
-It is done like this:
+You can also find out whether GPT is used on our drive via command line.
+This is done like this:

-1. Taking advantage Windows search, we find the command line itself by entering the characters "CMD" into the line marked with the number "2".
+1. Taking advantage Windows search, we find the command line itself by entering the characters “CMD” in the line indicated by the number “2”.
 After that, select the desired result in the search results.

 1. On the command line itself, write “diskpart” and press Enter.